pussy riot’s nadya tolokonnikova talks us through her new protest project: immersive theatre | read | i-D

-This fall, the group's Nadya Tolokonnikova plans to give you an intense trip through her wild but real life experiences.
-From the original church performance, to the group's trial, the prison cells, the forced labor, all made in collaboration with London's Olivier Award nominated immersive theatre company Les Enfants Terribles.
+This Autumn, the group's Nadya Tolokonnikova plans to give you an intense trip through her wild but real life experiences -- from the original church performance, to their trial, the prison cells, the forced labour -- in collaboration with London's Olivier Award nominated immersive theatre company, Les Enfants Terribles.
 With all the magic of Banksy's Dismaland (who the theatre company previously worked with), feel what it's like to be a political activist and prisoner in today's Russia and learn the importance of protecting your own human rights.
 To be a part of the movement, support the project on Kickstarter and spread the word.

-When we skype Nadya in Moscow to find out more, she had just spent the morning with Alexi Navalny - the lawyer, activist, and good guy politician gearing up to run against President Putin in the 2018 Russian election.
-They talked for an hour (the conversation was livestreamed on Navalny's YouTube channel).
-"They have a channel because we don't have any independent television without censorship here," Nadya explains, "I really like Navalny because he has a sense of humor, which is so unusual for politicians."
+When we skype Nadya in Moscow to find out more, she's just spent the morning with Alexi Navalny - the lawyer, activist and good guy politician gearing up to run against President Putin in the 2018 Russian election.
+They talked for an hour while livestreamed on his YouTube channel.
+"They have a channel because we don't have any independent television without censorship here," Nadya explains, "I really like Navalny because he has a sense of humour which is so unusual for politicians."

-Were you aware that there's a Pussy Riot-ran news service?
+Were you aware that there's a Pussy Riot-run news service?
 On release from prison in 2014, they decided that it was a basic human right to have access to the truth.
 And so, by hiring journalists who had been fired from their jobs because of censorship, Mediazona has been providing Russian people with real news for the past three years and currently gets around 1.4 million unique visitors a month.
-Frequently calling out Russian leaders for their unreported crimes, the site is often under threat and its writers attacked.
-But if the site is ever shut down, Nadya is certain that with VPN and Tor Browser, they will continue to find ways to get their message across.
+Frequently calling out Russian leaders for their unreported crimes, their writers are often attacked and their site under threat.
+But if they're shut down, Nadya is certain that with VPN and Tor Browser, they'll continue to find ways to get their message across.
 "I don't believe that people can really stop you from speaking out, unless they kill you… which does happen."

 Read: This is a Pussy Riot manifesto for getting to the truth of punk and bringing about the change we need in 2017.